Yes, you can make money online.

 That might be a small technicality but I wanted to get that out of the way.

-This is the second easiest way from a technical standpoint to make money online because you don’t have to do much to get them setup.
+This is the second easiest way from a technical standpoint to make money online because you don’t have to do much to get them set up.
+If you use one of the ad networks that I mentioned above then they actually do all of the work for you!

-What you do need though is a shit ton of traffic.
-By this, I mean at least 100,000 page views before you even want to consider putting ads up on your site.
+What you do need though is a shit ton of traffic for this to be effective.
+By this, I mean at least 30,000 page views before you even want to consider putting ads up on your site.

 Now I know the question you are asking is how much money do I make for the amount of traffic that I get.
 I get paid every time an ad is shown on my site but you get fractions of a penny for each view.
 For this reason, ad dollars are measured in CPM.